 Reporting Crimes to the Boston College Police Department.
 The Boston College Police Department is the official reporting authority at Boston College.

 All members of the Boston College community, including all students, faculty and staff and their guests, are encouraged to report all crimes and other public safety concerns to the Boston College Police Department in a timely manner, when the victim of a crime elects to report or is unable to make such a report.
 Accurate and prompt reporting will facilitate timely initiation of warnings and other appropriate emergency response procedures, and will also help ensure the accuracy of crime statistics compiled in compliance with the Jeanne Clery Disclosure and Campus Security Policy and Campus Crime Statistics Act (the "Clery Act").
-Note that this Policy does not limit the obligation of any faculty and staff to notify the Student Affairs Title IX Coordinator about any incident of sexual violence involving a student.

 The Boston College Police Department accepts voluntary, confidential reports of crimes in cases where the victim or witness of a crime does not wish to pursue either judicial or disciplinary action.
 All such reports are included in the annual disclosure of crime statistics.
 A confidential report can help determine if there is a pattern of crime with regard to a particular location, method, or assailant, and can help alert the campus community to potential danger.
+Note that this Policy does not limit or affect the University's protocols with respect to any required notifications to the Student Affairs Title IX Coordinator of an alleged incident of sexual violence involving a student.
+In addition, faculty and staff may have additional reporting obligations under other University policies, including the Protection of Minors on Campus Policy and the professional standards and business conduct policies.